EgorKhabarov/EgorKhabarov.github.io/cheatsheet/Languages/Python/bash/Flags cmd pip.md

   --root-user-action &lt;root_user_action&gt;
                               Action if pip is run as a root user [warn, ignore] (default: warn) --report &lt;file&gt;             Generate a JSON file describing what pip did to install the provided requirements.
-Can be used in combination with --dry-run and --ignore-installed to &#39;resolve&#39; the requirements.
+Can be used in combination with --dry-run and --ignore-installed to 'resolve' the requirements.
 When - is used as file name it writes to stdout.
 When writing to stdout, please combine with the --quiet option to avoid mixing pip logging output with JSON output.
-  --no-clean                  Don&#39;t clean up build directories.
+  --no-clean                  Don't clean up build directories.

 Package Index Options:
   -i, --index-url &lt;url&gt;       Base URL of the Python Package Index (default https://pypi.org/simple).
 This should point to a repository compliant with PEP